Migration to Flutter Guide

 Building a mobile application from scratch with Flutter vs. React Native

-When building a new mobile application, both Flutter and React Native offers compelling advantages.
+When building a new mobile application, both Flutter and React Native offer compelling advantages.
 The choice between the two will largely depend on specific project requirements and priorities, as well as developer expertise

-React Native is good for projects that prioritize rapid development and leverage existing JavaScript knowledge.
+React Native is a good option for projects that prioritize rapid development and leverage existing JavaScript knowledge.
 The framework’s mature ecosystem and strong community support can help in building robust applications quickly.
-It’s an excellent choice for applications that require frequent updates with the code push feature and dynamic content, such as social media apps.
-However, additional libraries will be needed for more complex UIs.
+It’s an excellent choice for applications that require frequent updates and dynamic content, such as social media apps.
+However, additional libraries may be needed for more complex UIs.

 Replacing an existing mobile application with Flutter vs React Native